subhasish-ghosh/batapp/README.md

 ## Testing

-To test the application, goto the bin directory and execute the command on a cmd shell:
+To test the application, goto the bin directory and execute the command on a windows cmd shell:

 D:> batapp.exe CodingTest.bin

 The output generated is as follows:

 B;1;HIGH

 S;3;0;1

 B;7;MED

 S;7;1;2

 S;10;2;3

 S;17;3;2

 S;21;2;0

 ## Compilation